 I read Tuesdays with Morrie (Amazon) while being “Mr Mom” for my then-toddler son.
 I had a home-based software consultancy, and the plan was to catch up on project work during my son’s morning and afternoon sleeps.
 However, his morning sleep rarely happened, and he wouldn’t settle for his afternoon sleep unless I pushed him around the block in his pram — and then I couldn’t get the pram back in the front gate without waking him!

-In the end, I gave up trying to squeeze in work in the afternoons and instead enjoy an hour or so in the park, reading.
+In the end, I gave up trying to squeeze in work in the afternoons and instead enjoy an hour or so in the park, of reading.
 And it was during this period I discovered Tuesdays With Morrie.
-This is not the place for an in depth review of the book, save to say, the writer, Mitch Albom, learns his old college professor is dying from ALS and spends Tuesdays visiting and philosophising with his old professor … until the inevitable conclusion.
+This is not the place for an in-depth review of the book, save to say, the writer, Mitch Albom, learns his old college professor is dying from ALS and spends Tuesdays visiting and philosophising with his old professor … until the inevitable conclusion.